-As we now well know, moringa offers some serious nutrition and healing properties to people that are malnourished and fighting poor health.
-The reason that it is such a strong agent against disease is because it is a power anti-inflammatory agent against virtually any type of inflammation.
+As we now know, moringa offers many nutrition and healing properties to people that are malnourished or fighting poor health.
+The reason that it is such a strong agent against disease is because it is a power anti-inflammatory agent.
 In one study, researchers found that moringa helped reduce inflammation in rats that were injected with an inflammatory agent.
 Another study found that overall inflammation was inhibited in subjects given moringa extract.

 And so the research goes with moringa.
 It is increasingly being studied in the world of disease research as the studies continue to point to moringa being a reliable and notable anti-inflammatory natural remedy.